2609 Queensway Prince George, B.C. V2L 1N3 Tel: (250) 563-1236 Member Login

 The BC Northern Real Estate Board (BCNREB) Housing Affordability Indicators estimate the proportion of median household income required to cover the major costs associated with home ownership for homes purchased in a particular year.
 These include mortgage costs, municipal taxes and fees, and utilities for the average single-family home.
 The higher the measure, the more difficult it is to afford a home.
 For example, an affordability measure of 30% means that home ownership costs, including mortgage payments, utilities, and property taxes for a given year take up 30% of a typical household’s pre-tax annual income.

-Home ownership in most of northern British Columbia remains very affordable, especially when compared with the Vancouver region.
-The aggregate Housing Affordability Indicator (HAI) for northern BC for 2022 is greater than 30% for the first time, checking in at 31.6%, a 13.2 percentage point increase over the 2021 HAI.
-Despite a trend towards greater affordability in the lower mainland, the affordability of home ownership in northern BC is exceptionally favourable when compared with 124.2% for the Vancouver Area.
+Home ownership in northern British Columbia remains very affordable, especially when compared with the Vancouver or and Victoria regions.
+The aggregate Housing Affordability Indicator (HAI) for northern BC for 2024 remains greater than 30%, checking in at 34.6%, a slight decrease from the 2023 HAI.
+The affordability of home ownership in northern BC is exceptionally favourable when compared with the Vancouver Area, which experienced only marginally improved affordability, clocking in at 133.0% for 2024.

-This edition of the Housing Affordability Indicators for northern British Columbia includes some minor changes to the HAI for 2019 arising from data revisions to Utility Costs for that year.
+This edition of the Housing Affordability Indicators for northern British Columbia includes minor changes to the HAI for 2023 arising from data revisions to total sales and to utility costs for Fort St John, and to average weekly earnings for that year.
+These updates impact Fort St John data, plus some average and weighted calculations for Northern BC figures and affect median household income calculations for all communities.

 Affordability by Community

-Affordability worsened in 2022 for a second consecutive year in all measured northern BC communities.
-Prince George, 100 Mile House, Quesnel, Smithers, and Williams Lake all recorded significant deterioration, with affordability worsening by more than 10%.
-Kitimat recorded the smallest reduction in affordability at just 2.8%.
-In terms of home ownership, 100 Mile House remains the least affordable community in northern BC.
-In 2022 the HAI for 100 Mile House was 61.6%.
+Affordability improved in 2024 for nearly all measured northern BC communities.
+Only 100 Mile House saw affordability worsen.
+In terms of home ownership, 100 Mile House also remains the least affordable community in northern BC.
 The major factor for this result continues to be median household income; 100 Mile House being markedly lower in that measure than other communities in Northern British Columbia.

 -30-